-Note: Operators marked with an asterisk have included season ticket compensation for strike days in their data.
+Notes: 1) Operators marked with an asterisk have included season ticket compensation for strike days in their data.
+2) Data for Elizabeth line and London Overground is not available due to a cyber security incident.
+More details can be found in the annex on Page 8.